soulspace-org/overarch/doc/usage.md

 # Overarch Usage Overview

 The usage of Overarch is twofold.
-On the one hand, it is an open data format to describe the concepts, functional requirements, architecture, and design of software systems.
+On the one hand, Overarch provides an open data format to describe the concepts, functional requirements, architecture, and design of software systems.
 On the other hand it is a tool to transform the description into diagrams, reports or other representations.

 Overarch can be used as a CLI tool to convert specified models and diagrams